autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/open-source-slam/index.md

 # Available Open Source SLAM

-This page provides the list of available open source Simultaneous Localization And Mapping (SLAM) implementation that can be used to generete a point cloud (.pcd) map file.
+This page provides the list of available open source Simultaneous Localization And Mapping (SLAM) implementation that can be used to generate a point cloud (.pcd) map file.

 ## Selecting which implementation to use